CodePosse/codeposse/README.md

 - 🌱 I’m currently learning ...
 - 😄 Pronouns: ...
 -->
-- 😄 I'm currently working on web applications for [LACourts] for their Jury Duty Portal as a UX/UI/Front End consultant.
+- 😄 I'm currently working on web applications for Los Angeles Superior Court for their Jury Duty Portal as a UX/UI/Front End consultant.
 - 🔭 I recently left working on highly secure casino software applications for [Aristocrat] as a UX/UI Architect.
 - 🤔 I'm a Xoogler (ex-Googler) that built the next-gen of client-facing Google Ads keyword, budget and planning tools I can give you a demo of.
 - 👯 I’m looking to collaborate on: WCAG 508 compliance.